 Where chemical reactions occur.
 Contains enzymes to control these reactions

 Site of protein synthesis

 Controls what goes in and out of the cell

 Function of the vacuole?

-Contains cell sap and supports the cell
+Contains cell sap, a weak solution of sugar and salts and supports the cell

 Function of chloroplasts?